 My trekking packing list

-Just to make it clear - I won't sell this as some "ultimate trekking gear backpacking list", suitable for everybody (because people differ and mountains differ, too) - this is just a checklist of camping stuff which works for me.
+Just to make it clear - I won't sell this as some "ultimate trekking gear backpacking list", suitable for everybody (because people differ and mountains differ, too) - this is just a list of stuff which works for me.
 Since this post is already quite long, it contains only not-edible parts - the rest is covered in this post about the trekking food.

 I also have to admit that I am no packing guru who follows latest trends and counts every gram.
 I hate shopping and do it only when I absolutely have to (the older piece breaks down).
 And since I prefer durable gear, that doesn´t happen that often.
 So feel free to get inspired but keep in mind that what works for me doesn´t have to suit you.

-Packing and organization
+- 1. Packing & organization

 Backpacks some in various sizes and capacities, each fitting a different purpose.
 Your pack should be neither too small or too large (ba dum tsss, what a surprise!) - you should be able to fit everything inside without leaving too much extra space.
 Extra space means that the backpack is too big and therefore too heavy - could make quite a difference since the backpack is one of the heaviest parts of your gear.
 Since my trekking trips often last more than a week, I have a backpack with the capacity of 70 litres.
 It´s quite a lot and I could save space if I attached some stuff from the outside of the pack, but I don´t want to feel like a walking Christmas tree.

 And the brand?
 For the last 8 years, I´ve been using Treksport Tatran made by famous, but the already defunct local company (15-20 years ago, Slovak and Czech travelers could have been easily distinguished by their Treksport backpacks).
 It misses some modern tweaks but is almost indestructible.
 Also, it has a built-in raincover - if your backpack doesn´t, you will have to buy it extra.